udacity/nd063-c3-design-for-security-project-starter/README.md

 Name the files E2T2_config.png, E2T2_inspector.png, E2T2_securityhub.png respectively.

 Research and analyze which of the vulnerabilities appear to be related to the code that was deployed for the environment in this project.

-_Optional Stand Out Suggestion_: Provide recommendations on how to remediate the vulnerabilities.
+Provide recommendations on how to remediate the vulnerabilities.
 Submit your findings in E2T2.txt

 **Deliverables:**
 - **E2T2_config.png** - Screenshot of AWS Config showing non-compliant rules.
 - **E2T2_inspector.png** - Screenshot of AWS Inspector showing scan results.
 - **E2T2.png_securityhub.png** - Screenshot of AWS Security Hub showing compliance standards for CIS foundations.
-- _Optional_ **E2T2.txt** - Provide recommendations on how to remediate the vulnerabilities.
+- **E2T2.txt** - Provide recommendations on how to remediate the vulnerabilities.

 ## Exercise 3 - Attack Simulation